-A Scam Email with the Subject "Dear Beneficiary," was received in one of Scamdex's honeypot email accounts on Thu, 26 Jan 2017 04:31:39 -0500 and has been classified as a Advance Fee Fraud/419 Scam.
-The sender was "UNITED NATIONS COMPENSATION COMMISSION"<email@example.com>, although it may have been spoofed.
+This Email with the Subject "Dear Beneficiary," was received in one of Scamdex's honeypot email accounts on Thu, 26 Jan 2017 04:31:39 -0500 and has been classified as a Advance Fee Fraud/419 Scam Email.
+The sender shows as "UNITED NATIONS COMPENSATION COMMISSION"<firstname.lastname@example.org>, although that address was probably spoofed.
+We recommend that you do not attempt to contact any persons or organizations referenced in this email, or follow any URLs as you may expose yourself to scammers and, at the very least, you will be added to their email address lists for spam purposes.

 We are solicitors in the recently concluded 2016 investigations and subsequent arrests of suspected fraudsters in Africa region, in collaboration with the present governments of Nigeria, Ghana, Cote D'Ivoire, Burkina-faso,England and South Africa, the UN security operatives have so far arrested and prosecuted over 300 government and banking officials and arrest is still going on.